go-lang-plugin-org/go-lang-idea-plugin/README.md

 To use them, you'll need to follow these steps:

 1. Follow [the instructions](https://www.jetbrains.com/idea/help/managing-enterprise-plugin-repositories.html)
-1. Paste the url for the version you desire:
+1. Paste the URL for the version you desire:
  - alpha: https://plugins.jetbrains.com/plugins/alpha/5047
  - nightly: https://plugins.jetbrains.com/plugins/nightly/5047

-As always, please remember that this is an preview release and while efforts are made to ensure the best possible experience, sometimes things might be broken.
+As always, please remember that this is a preview release and while efforts are made to ensure the best possible experience, sometimes things might be broken.

 **NOTE**